 - Make decisions on credit, credit related services and on motor, household, life and other insurance proposals and insurance claims, about you, your partner, other members of your household or your business;

-- Trace your whereabouts and recover payment if you do not make payments that you owe;
+- Trace your whereabouts and help us (and other creditors) to recover payments if you do not make payments you owe;

 - Conduct checks for the prevention and detection of crime including fraud and/or money laundering;